farcaster-project/RFCs/02-user-stories.md

 - Bob → Alice: [`reveal_bob_session_params`](./04-protocol-messages.md#the-reveal_bob_session_params-message)

 #### 2. Arbitrating Locking Step (2-3 in the diagram)
 After the parameters are exchanged and validated, Bob asks the user for funding.
 Upon receiving funds, Bob creates the transactions, signs the cancel path, and sends them to Alice with `core_arbitrating_setup` protocol message.
 He acquires Alice's signatures for the cancel path.
-The bitcoin are locked when Bob is able to trigger the cancel path and refund the assets, i.e. after reception of `refund_procedure_signatures` protocol message.
+The bitcoin are locked when Bob is able to trigger the cancel path and refund the assets, i.e. after receiving the `refund_procedure_signatures` protocol message.

 ##### Messages exchanged: